Ghazal 92, Verse 2

 This particular word for path, jaadah , is part of Ghalib's repertoire of highly abstract images; it's never used matter-of-factly, when a road is just a road.
 For more examples of its effectiveness, see {9,4}.
 Like the other verses that use the word jaadah , this verse too is haunting, suggestive, elliptical.
 (For another case in point, see the next verse, {92,3}.)

 In a way, the verse is easy to understand.
 It can be turned into prose, it can even be translated.
-We can easily put together the grammar; since it has enjambement, the two lines are even part of the same thought, which is a further help in constructing its meaning.
-Thus we can't even argue over different ways to put it together.
+We can easily put together the grammar; since it has enjambment, the two lines are even part of the same thought, which is a further help in constructing its meaning.
+My two readings of the second line differ only subtly, though that subtlety is potentially (mystically) meaningful-- in (2a) there is a path, even if it is a paradoxical one; in (2b) there may well be no path at all.

-1) The gaze of the eye in a picture is fixed forever in one direction; by extension, therefore, it's petrified with amazement (Nazm)
+(1) The gaze of the eye in a picture is fixed forever in one direction; by extension, therefore, it's petrified with 'amazement' (Nazm).
+On the basic concept of ;hairat see {51,9x}.

-2) The gaze of the eye in a picture doesn't exist, because there's no eye there to gaze; thus it's an image of nonexistence (Hasrat, Naim)
+(2) The gaze of the eye in a picture doesn't exist, because there's no eye there to gaze; thus it's an image of nonexistence (Hasrat, Naim, and my reading (2b)).

-3) The gaze of the eye in a picture is a path for the lover who is 'lost' in contemplation of the beloved's portrait.
-His ardor provides him with this path through the desert and may guide him toward the mysteries of self-transcendance that he seeks (Faruqi).
+(3) The gaze of the eye in a picture is a path for the lover who is 'lost' in contemplation of the beloved's portrait.
+His ardor provides him with this path through the desert and may guide him toward the mysteries of self-transcendence that he seeks (Faruqi, and my reading (2a)).
 This reading also reminds us of the classic romance and fairy-tale motif of the hero who falls desperately in love when he merely sees a picture of some distant fair one.

 Everybody is concerned to resolve the obviously obscure second line, and nobody has much to say about the first line.
 But there are a couple of points of interest in it too.
 The first is the vuh , 'that' desert.
 It's not just any old random desert, but a very particular one.
 (For a reminder of just how elaborately perverse the deserts of passion can be, see {16,4}.)

 Perverse, and even hellish.
-For my ardor doesn't just lead me into such a desert, or cause me to wander casually through it.
-It literally 'runs me around' [dau;Raa))e hai] in it.
-The suggestion is that whatever we choose to make of the second line, the lover's position is not a happy or easy one.
+For the speaker's ardor doesn't just lead him into such a desert, or cause him to wander casually through it.
+His ardor literally 'runs him around' [dau;Raa))e hai] in it.
+The suggestion is that whatever might be made of the second line, the lover's position is not a happy or easy one.
 He finds no rest, no tranquility, no assurance.
 Is he perhaps even getting-- from his own ardor, of course-- a kind of 'runaround'?
 Running around in this haphazard way is, after all, just what a person might do if he was stuck in a desert and couldn't find any 'path'.